 What is the best type of graphic tablet for a beginner?

 For most beginners, a pen tablet (non-screen) is the best choice.
-They are affordable, durable, and provide the core features needed to learn digital art without a large financial commitment.
+These tablets are affordable, durable, and provide the core features needed to learn digital art without a large financial commitment, typically costing under $100 for a quality model.

 Do I need a screen on my drawing tablet?

-No, you don’t necessarily need a screen.
-Many professional artists use non-screen pen tablets exclusively.
-However, a pen display with a screen provides a more intuitive and direct drawing experience that many artists prefer.
+No, you do not necessarily need a screen.
+Many professional artists use non-screen pen tablets exclusively, relying on their computer monitor.
+However, a pen display with a screen provides a more intuitive and direct drawing experience that many artists prefer for its natural feel.

 Can I use an iPad as a professional graphic tablet?

 Absolutely.
-The Apple iPad Pro, paired with the Apple Pencil and powerful apps like Procreate or Clip Studio Paint, is a professional-grade tool used by countless artists in many industries.
+The Apple iPad Pro, when paired with the Apple Pencil and powerful applications like Procreate or Clip Studio Paint, is a professional-grade tool utilized by countless artists across various industries for high-quality digital art creation.

 What is parallax in a pen display?

-Parallax is the small gap between the physical tip of the stylus and the digital cursor on the screen.
-It’s caused by the thickness of the glass on the display.
-While it was a noticeable issue on older models, modern pen displays have drastically reduced parallax to a nearly imperceptible level.
+Parallax refers to the small visual gap between the physical tip of the stylus and the digital cursor on the screen, caused by the thickness of the display’s glass.
+While it was a noticeable issue on older models, modern pen displays have significantly reduced parallax to a nearly imperceptible level, improving accuracy.

 Are more expensive graphic tablets always better?

 Not always.
-While more expensive tablets often offer features like higher pressure sensitivity, better screens, and more shortcut buttons, the best tablet is the one that fits your budget and workflow.
-A simple, well-made pen tablet can be a better tool for you than a complex pen display you find uncomfortable to use.
+While more expensive tablets often offer advanced features like higher pressure sensitivity (e.g., 8192 levels), better screens, and more shortcut buttons, the best tablet is ultimately the one that fits your budget and workflow.
+A simple, well-made pen tablet can be a more effective tool for you than a complex pen display you find uncomfortable to use.

 Conclusion